Kira Brunton: Career

+Juniors

 Brunton made her first national appearance at the 2015 Canada Winter Games where she played third for Megan Smith.
 After a 6–0 round robin record, they defeated Saskatchewan in the semifinal and Nova Scotia in the final to claim the gold medal.
-The following season, she qualified for both the 2016 U18 International Curling Championships and the 2016 Canadian Junior Curling Championships where she missed the playoffs at both events.
-She was more successful at the 2017 Canadian U18 Curling Championships where she led her team of Kate Sherry, Sydnie Stinson and Jessica Leonard to the final where they defeated New Brunswick to claim the title.
+The following season, she qualified for both the 2016 U18 International Curling Championships and the 2016 Canadian Junior Curling Championships.
+She missed the playoffs at both events.
+Brunton was more successful at the 2017 Canadian U18 Curling Championships where she led her team of Kate Sherry, Sydnie Stinson and Jessica Leonard to the final where they defeated New Brunswick to claim the title.
 After not qualifying for any national events during the 2017–18 season, Brunton played in the 2019 Canadian Junior Curling Championships, 2019 U Sports/Curling Canada University Curling Championships and 2019 Canadian Mixed Doubles Curling Championship during the 2018–19 season where she finished 5–5 at the juniors, won the University championships representing Laurentian University and finished 1–6 at the mixed doubles nationals.
 Also during the 2018–19 season, her team won the Stu Sells Toronto Tankard World Curling Tour event and played in the 2018 Tour Challenge where they lost in a tiebreaker.
 Brunton won her third provincial junior title the following year and finished with a 5–4 record at the 2020 Canadian Junior Curling Championships.
 She was also able to defend her title at the Stu Sells Toronto Tankard, defeating Cathy Auld in the final.